SlugEnt/SlugNuke/README.md

 - Can automatically "Move a branch" to master, make all the commits and push at same time

+## Important Information
+- Any project that starts with the word TEST or ends with the word TEST (case insensitive) will be considered a Unit Test project and moved to the /tests root and classified as a test project.
+- Any time you add a new project to the solution you need to re-run setup.
+- If you remove a project from a solution you need to manually remove it from the nukeSolutionBuild.conf file.
+- Use the [ExcludeFromCodeCoverage] attribute to exclude classes or methods from Code Coverage Results.

 ## Setup
 The setup target will take an existing solution target and convert it to the proper format for this build process.
 It will perform the following: